What is an aortic dissection?

 Any one or any combination of the following may cause aortic dissection:

-- Chest injury.
-Severe chest injury, such as might occur in an automobile accident, may also cause aortic dissection.
+Severe chest injury, such as might occur in an automobile crash, may also cause aortic dissection.

 A family history of aortic dissection is also a risk factor.

 Pregnancy can also increase the risk of a dissection.
 This risk is caused by the combination of hormonal effect on the tissue structure (elastin fibres) and additional high blood pressure stress.

 Illegal drugs that raise blood pressure, such as cocaine, increase the risk of a dissection.